falcosecurity/falco-website/content/en/docs/getting-started/running.md

 ### Least privileged (recommended) {#docker-least-privileged}

+{{% pageinfo color="primary" %}}

+You cannot use the Least privileged mode with the eBPF probe driver unless you have at least Kernel 5.8, this is because `--privileged` is needed to do the `bpf` syscall.
+If you are running Kernel >= 5.8 you can pass `--cap-add BPF` to the docker run command in the step 2 and ignore the Install the kernel module section completely.

+You can read more details about this [here](https://github.com/falcosecurity/falco/issues/1299#issuecomment-653448207)

+{{% /pageinfo %}}

 This is how the Falco userspace process can be ran in a container.

 Once the kernel module has been installed directly on the host system, it can be used from within a container.